-LISTEN: Southwest Pilot Tammie Jo Shults Coolly Plans One-Engine, Emergency Landing
+LISTEN: Southwest Pilot Coolly Plans One-Engine, Emergency Landing

 Shults: "Southwest 1380 has an engine fire.
 Descending."

-Air Traffic Control: "South 1380 — you're descending right now?"
+Air traffic control: "South 1380 — you're descending right now?"

-Shults: "Yes sir, we're single-engine descending, have a fire in number one."
+Shults: "Yes sir, we're single-engine descending, have a fire in No. 1."

-ATC: "Alright, Southwest 1380.
+ATC: "All right, Southwest 1380.
 OK, where would you like to go to?
 Which airport?"

 The closest one, Shults replies, before adding, "Philadelphia."